bamadesigner/bamadesigner-gatsby/src/content/gatsby.md

 date: "2019-12-27"
 title: "Gatsby"
 template: ""
+description: "Gatsby is a free and open source framework based on React.
+I have become a big fan of their community, their leadership, and the priority they place on accessibility.
+Join my Gatsby Google Group."
 ---
 [Gatsby](https://www.gatsbyjs.org/) is a free and open source framework based on React.
 I have become a big fan of their community, their leadership, and the priority they place on accessibility.